 - Residential Treatment Homes and Facilities

 In February 2015, CMS responded to DHS and OHA and asked for changes to the Transition Plan.
-On April 24, 2015 DHS and OHA submitted the revised Global Transition Plan to CMS.
+In April 2015, DHS and OHA submitted the revised Global Transition Plan to CMS.
 CMS requested additional revisions in September 2015 and November 2015.
-DHS and OHA submitted the requested revisions on October 1, 2015 and November 18, 2015.
-Oregon received further requests from CMS for additional information and OHA/DHS submitted revisions in April 2016 and October 2016.
+DHS and OHA submitted the requested revisions in October and November 2015.
+Oregon received further requests from CMS for additional information and OHA/DHS submitted revisions in April and October 2016.

-On 11/02/16, Oregon received initial approval of its Statewide Transition Plan.
-On 05/09/17, CMS afforded states the opportunity to extend the transition timeline for three additional years.
+On November 2, 2016, Oregon received initial approval of its Statewide Transition Plan.
+In May 2017, CMS afforded states the opportunity to extend the transition timeline for three additional years.
 Oregon has amended its plan to capture current transition processes, extend its compliance timeline, and answer questions raised by CMS to obtain final approval of the transition plan.
 Also included are DHS Aging and People with Disabilities' (APD), DHS Office of Developmental Disabilities Services' (ODDS), and OHA Health Systems Division's (HSD) evidence packages of sites identified as requiring CMS’ heightened scrutiny.
-This amended plan and the heightened scrutiny evidence packages are posted on this web page and available for Public Comment for 30 days, ending 07/17/17.
-Non-electronic versions of the Statewide Transition Plan and heightened scrutiny evidence packages may be viewed at the service delivery systems’ local field offices in your geographical area and at the Human Services Building at 500 Summer St. NE, Salem, OR 97301.
+This amended plan and the heightened scrutiny evidence packages are posted on this web page.
+Non-electronic versions of the Statewide Transition Plan and heightened scrutiny evidence packages may be requested by email to HCBS.Oregon@state.or.us, or by mail at DHS APD HCBS, 500 Summer St NE E-10, Salem, OR 97301.